 Charles F. Dolan, members of his family and related family entities, by virtue of their ownership of Class B Common Stock, are able collectively to control stockholder decisions on matters in which holders of Class A Common Stock and Class B Common Stock vote together as a class, and to elect up to 75% of the Company's Board of Directors.
-In addition, Charles F. Dolan, members of his family and related family entities have entered into a Class B stockholders agreement that has the effect of causing the voting power of these Class B stockholders to be cast as a block on all matters on which the holders of Class B Common Stock are entitled to vote.
+In addition, Charles F. Dolan, members of his family and related family entities will, prior to the Distribution, enter into a Class B stockholders agreement that has the effect of causing the voting power of these Class B stockholders to be cast as a block on all matters on which the holders of Class B Common Stock are entitled to vote.
 A purpose of this agreement is to consolidate the Dolan family control of the Company.

-Charles F. Dolan, all other holders of Class B Common Stock (other than the Charles F. Dolan Children Trusts), the Dolan Children's Foundation, the Dolan Family Foundation and the Company have entered into a registration rights agreement (the "Dolan Registration Rights Agreement"), which will become effective upon consummation of the Distribution.
+Charles F. Dolan, all other holders of Class B Common Stock (other than the Charles F. Dolan Children Trusts), the Dolan Children's Foundation, the Dolan Family Foundation and the Company will enter into a registration rights agreement (the "Dolan Registration Rights Agreement"), which will become effective upon consummation of the Distribution.
 Under this agreement, the Company will provide the parties to the Dolan Registration Rights Agreement (the "Dolan Parties") (and, in certain cases, transferees and pledgees of shares of Class B Common Stock owned by these parties) with certain demand and piggy-back registration rights with respect to their shares of Class A Common Stock (including those issued upon conversion of shares of Class B Common Stock).
-The Dolan Parties are expected to receive in the Distribution approximately 8.1 million shares of Class B Common Stock (the "Dolan Shares"), which are expected to represent approximately 60% of our Class B Common Stock, as well as approximately 2.0 million shares of Class A Common Stock, which are expected to represent approximately 3% of our Class A Common Stock.
-Such shares of Class B Common Stock and Class A Common Stock, collectively, are expected to represent approximately 14% of our Common Stock and approximately 43% of the aggregate voting power of our Common Stock.
+The Dolan Parties are expected to receive in the Distribution approximately million shares of Class B Common Stock (the "Dolan Shares"), which are expected to represent approximately % of our Class B Common Stock, as well as approximately shares of Class A Common Stock, which are expected to represent approximately of our Class A Common Stock and Class A Common Stock, collectively, are expected to represent approximately of our Common Stock and Class A Common Stock, collectively, are expected to represent approximately where approximately of our Common Stock and Class A Common

-The Charles F. Dolan Children Trusts (the "Children Trusts") and the Company have entered into a registration rights agreement (the "Children Trusts Registration Rights Agreement"), which will become effective upon consummation of the Distribution.
+The Charles F. Dolan Children Trusts (the "Children Trusts") and the Company will enter into a registration rights agreement (the "Children Trusts Registration Rights Agreement"), which will become effective upon consummation of the Distribution.
 Under this agreement, the Company will provide the Children Trusts (and, in certain cases, transferees and pledgees of shares of Class B Common Stock owned by these parties) with certain demand and piggy-back registration rights with respect to their shares of Class A Common Stock (including those issued upon conversion of shares of Class B Common Stock).
-The Children Trusts are expected to receive in the Distribution approximately 5.5 million shares of Class B Common Stock (the "Children Trust Shares"), which are expected to represent approximately 40% of our Class B Common Stock, as well as approximately 0.3 million shares of Class A Common Stock, which are expected to represent less than 1% of our Class A Common Stock.
-Such shares of Class B Common Stock and Class A Common Stock, collectively, are expected to represent approximately 8% of our Common Stock and approximately 28% of the aggregate voting power of our Common Stock.
+The Children Trusts are expected to receive in the Distribution approximately million shares of Class B Common Stock (the "Children Trusts Shares"), which are expected to represent approximately of our Class A Common Stock, such shares of Class A Common Stock, which are expected to represent approximately of our Class A Common Stock.
+Such shares of Class B Common Stock and Class A Common Stock, collectively, are expected to represent approximately of our Class A Common Stock of the aggregate voting power of our Common Stock.